Skip to main content

 Bystanders and the Bystanders of Bystanders

-This page includes articles from 1998-2021 in reverse chronological order.
+This page includes articles from 1998 on, in reverse chronological order.
 Some major points:

 In these articles, the term “bystander” is used for people who observe or come to know about the behavior of others (whether unacceptable or exemplary behavior), but who are not knowingly engaged in planning or executing that behavior.